Himalayan Yoga Academy

 Yoga For Cervical Spondylosis

+Himalayan Yoga presents an insightful article on Yoga for Cervical Spondylosis.’
 Cervical spondylosis is a common degenerative condition of the cervical spine.
 It is a condition involving changes to the bones, discs, and joints of the neck.
 It is most likely caused by age-related changes in the inter-vertebral disks.
 The changes are caused by the normal wear- and-tear of aging.
 With age, the discs of the cervical spine gradually lose fluid, and become stiffer.
 These include neck and shoulder pain, sub-occipital pain and headache.

-From chronic degeneration of the cervical spine including the cushions between the neck vertebrae (cervical disks) and joints between the bones of the cervical spine.
+From chronic degeneration of the cervical spine, including the cushions between the neck vertebrae (cervical disks) and joints between the bones of the cervical spine.

 A previous neck injury (which may have occurred several years prior) can predispose to spondylosis, but the major risk factor is aging.
 By the age of 60, 70% of women and 85% of men show changes consistent with cervical spondylosis on x-ray